awsdocs/amazon-ec2-user-guide/doc_source/setting-up-ei.md

    ```
    {
        "Version": "2012-10-17",
        "Statement": [
            {
                "Effect": "Allow",
                "Action": [
                   "elastic-inference:Connect",
                   "iam:List*",
                   "iam:Get*",
                   "ec2:Describe*",
                   "ec2:Get*"
                ],
                "Resource": "*"
            }
        ]
    }
    ```
-**Note**

    You may get a warning message about the elastic\-inference service not being recognizable\.
 This is a known issue and does not block creation of the policy\.

 1. Choose **Review policy** and enter a name for the policy, such as `ec2-role-trust-policy.json`, and a description\.